-From Section 2.2 we recall the eigenvalue problem (17) for the general linear chain.
+From Sect.
+2.2, we recall the eigenvalue problem (17) for the general linear chain.
 In the case of monodisperse particles, the eigenvectors are sinusoids subject to the condition that the ends remain fixed.
-This imposes the requirement that the eigenmode wavenumbers are scalar multiples of π/L , where L is the chain length between the pinned ends.
+This imposes the requirement that the eigenmode wave numbers are scalar multiples of π/L , where L is the chain length between the pinned ends.
 For the disordered chain, we observe that eigenmodes of increasing frequency exhibit spatial mode localization.
-This so-called "Anderson" localization has been observed in many physical contexts including mechanical systems of vibrating masses [19, 32].
+This so-called Anderson localization has been observed in many physical contexts including mechanical systems of vibrating masses [23,41].

-Numerically solving the eigenvalue problem for three particular arrangements of a 500 particle random chain ($\xi = 0.5$, uniform stiffness) we plot sample eigenvectors for modes j = 2, 30, 100, 200, 300, 500 in Figure 10.
-The low frequency modes (e.g. Figures 10a and 10b) are similarly shaped for the different chains and are "extended" in nature - the displacements are not localized about a portion of the chain as seen in the higher frequency modes (10c to 10f).
-In addition to the increased localization of higher frequency modes, we note that the displacements are located at different positions in the chain, indicating sensitivity to the particular mass arrangement.
-The highest frequency modes approach Dirac-delta functions where only a single particle has a significant displacement (Figure 10f).
+Numerically solving the eigenvalue problem for three particular arrangements of a 500 particle random chain ($\xi = 0.5$, uniform stiffness), we plot sample eigenvectors for modes j = 2, 30, 100, 200, 300, 500 in Fig. 10.
+The low-frequency modes (e.g., Fig. 10a, b) are similarly shaped for the different chains and are "extended" in nature-the displacements are not localized about a portion of the chain as seen in the higher-frequency modes (Fig. 10c-f).
+In addition to the increased localization of higher-frequency modes, we note that the displacements are located at different positions in the chain, indicating sensitivity to the particular mass arrangement.
+The highest frequency modes approach Dirac-delta functions where only a single particle has a significant displacement (Fig. 10f).
 Physically, the highest frequency modes correspond to smaller mass particles oscillating between two relatively large neighbors.
-We note that the large peak in the k^{th} highest frequency eigenmode corresponds to the location of the k^{th} smallest mass.
+We note that the large peak in the highest frequency eigenmode corresponds to the location of the smallest mass.

-To investigate the effect of mode localization on the filtering behavior of random chains, we simplify the modeling by removing the driving excitation of the end particle.
+To investigate the effect of mode localization on the filtering behavior of random chains, we simplify the modeling by removing the driving excitation of the end-particle.
 With this fixed-end chain, we consider the time evolution of an initially specified waveform \mathbf{u}o .
-The general solution derived in Section 2.2 reduces to where C is a diagonal matrix with $\cos \omega{(j)}\tau$ as the (j, j) entry.
-Recall S to be the matrix of eigenvectors and $\omega{(j)}$ as the frequency of the j^{th} eigenmode.
+The general solution derived in Sect.
+2.2 reduces to where C is a diagonal matrix with $\cos \omega{(j)} \tau$ as the (j, j) entry.
+Recall S to be the matrix of eigenvectors and $\omega{(j)}$ as the frequency of the jth eigenmode.